-Note how the center of the air tube pin turns (do not remove). inserts into a hole on the air tube.
+Note how the center of the air tube pin inserts into a hole on the air tube.

 With the bolt loosened the air tube can be slid out of the air channel.

 The pin will then disengage from the air tube (you may wish to rotate the tube slightly).